International-Space-Elevator-Consortium/.github/README.md

 A **Space Elevator** is a revolutionary transportation system that consists of:

 - A **tether** anchored to Earth's surface and extending into space.
-- A **counterweight** in geostationary orbit to balance the tether.
+- A **counterweight** ('Apex Anchor') above geostationary orbit to support the weight of the tether.
 - **Climbers** to transport payloads and people up and down the tether.

 ![Space Elevator Concept](https://isec.org/resources/Pictures/Concept_Artwork_3.jpg)

 This innovative system could dramatically reduce the cost and energy required to access space compared to traditional rockets.

+( Space Elevators are feasible on other planetary bodies, but the Earth is the primary focus for ISEC )

 ---